-With several sights to see and surprises to offer, Thailand could be one of the best locations you should not miss to visit.
+With several sights to see and surprises to offer, Thailand destinations could be one of the best locations you should not miss visiting.
 Culture, beaches, people, and heritage sites are some of the things you can expect when you travel to Thailand.

-Located 150 km. north of Bangkok, Pattaya is one of the most popular tourist destinations, which offers great beaches, beer and go-go bars, and a wide array of sport activities.
-Visit Pattaya when you travel Thailand is a must.
-Although it is the most overdeveloped part of the country in terms of tourism, prices in Pattaya still remains with reach.
-In fact, prices of foods, accommodation, and transportations are very affordable.
+Located 150 km. north of Bangkok, Pattaya is one of the most popular tourist destinations, which offers great beaches, beer and go-go bars, and a wide array of sports activities.
+Visiting Pattaya when you travel to Thailand is a must.
+Although it is the most overdeveloped part of the country in terms of tourism, prices in Pattaya still remain within reach.
+In fact, prices of food, accommodation, and transportation are very affordable.

 In a small province of Krabi lies a small town with the same name.
-Paying a visit Krabi town when you travel Thailand is worth the time.
-Located south of Bangkok near Phuket and Phi Phi island, the town features great beaches along with high end hotels and not so expensive hotel that cater tourists of different classes.
+Paying a visit to Krabi town when you travel to Thailand is worth the time.
+Located south of Bangkok near Phuket and Phi Phi island, the town features great beaches along with high-end hotels and not-so-expensive hotels that cater to tourists of different classes.

-This is a quick overview of Thailand destinations.
+This is a quick overview of Thailand’s destinations.
 Please keep in mind current COVID-19 restrictions for travel to Thailand, before you start planning your trip.
 Safe travels!

 Visit Thailand, a Southeast Asian country with diverse geography, rich culture, and history.
 It is in the top ten world tourist destination for decades and for a good reason.
 Tourists from around the world are coming to Thailand to enjoy …